 Medications like Rimadyl may not always be a pet owner’s first option when seeking treatment.
 Regardless of if your veterinarian recommends Rimadyl for your pet, you can always ask about alternative treatments or consult a second opinion.
 Regardless of any specific type of medication that’s prescribed, your dog’s ongoing health and wellness routine is important.

 A balanced diet and exercise routine can help keep your pet active and contribute to his overall well-being.
 If he’s not currently following these healthy habits, a change in lifestyle can benefit healing.

-If you want to switch your dog’s diet, ask your veterinarian or a pet dietician about recommendations to help your pet with his inflammation and joint pain.
-Foods that may help with arthritis pain in dogs include sweet potatoes, ginger, blueberries, and coconut oil to name a few.
+If you want to switch your dog’s diet, or try CBD for dogs, ask your veterinarian or a pet dietician about recommendations to help your pet with his inflammation and joint pain.
+Example foods that may help with arthritis pain in dogs include:

 Hemp nutrition is also an alternative to consider for your pet.
 This all-natural, whole-plant solution is safe to use with any medication or current nutritional plan.
 Its benefits include helping pets with pain, inflammation, mobility issues, and many other similar symptoms commonly associated with arthritis.

 Massage therapy and acupuncture have also been shown to work for certain pets when owners take a more holistic route of care.
 These types of therapy can help with muscle stimulation and help reduce pain and stiffness.
 Discuss all options with your veterinarian and find out what is available for your pet.

 Is a prescription required to give Rimadyl to my dog?